jivadevoe/UIAlertView-Blocks/README.md

 README
 ======

-This is a quickie pair of categories on UIAlertView and UIActionSheet which enables you to use blocks to handle the button selection instead of implementing a delegate.
+This is a quickie set of categories on UIAlertView, UIActionSheet, and UIBarButtonItem which enables you to use blocks to handle the button selection instead of implementing a delegate.

 HOW IT WORKS
 ------------